CardiacModelling/VoltageClampModel/README.md

 ## Acknowledging this work

-If you publish any work based on the contents of this repository please cite the papers listed above, or use the information in [our CITATION.cff](CITATION.cff).
+If you publish any work based on the contents of this repository please cite the papers listed above.